 While being entered, newly configured set values are stored in an EEPROM, alternating between 2 separate memory areas.
 This is to prevent loss of data if a power fault occurs during this critical phase.

-Two point calibration to ensure accurate monitoring.
+Two point calibration for pH and free chlorine is available to ensure accurate monitoring.